alexanghh/nb_cron/README.md

 * Helper to build papermill command
   * Allows setting of notebook's environment, kernel and parameters
   * Able to inspect notebook (relative or full path) to extract environment, kernel and parameters to build papermill command and options
+  * Able to set commands to run before and/or after papermill using jupyter_nbextensions_configurator

 ## Installation
 After installing the package using conda or pip, you can add nb_cron to jupyter as follows: